plugd-in/fjall-rrd/README.md

 ## Screenshots
 ![Rust implementation of the WebAssembly interface.](/images/rust-impl.png)

+# Stability
+The format of the data SHALL remain stable across and within versions.
+Any changes to the format SHALL be accompanied by automated migrations upon opening the database.

+That said, changes to Fjall's storage format do not apply to this stable format guarantee.

+Additions to the language interfaces will not result in a major version upgrade so long as those additions do not break existing interfaces.
+A breakage to existing interfaces or deprecation of a language interface will result in a major version bump.

+Changes to the existing public API (e.g. the `DataCell` type) will result in a major version bump, so long as those changes are not backward compatible.

+These version semantics will hold for versions including and following v0.1.0.

 ## Data Layout
 Supports inserting into a single circular buffer or inserting into "tiers" of data.
 This allows you to do simple insertions after